 Participants of the Summer School will be awarded a Certificate of Riga Technical University and 3 ECTS points upon completion of the course.

-The Summer School starts on July 26 and ends on August 9, 2014.
+Applications are now closed.
+The Summer School will start on July 26 and end on August 9, 2014.

 For regular updates follow the Summer School's Facebook page.